Work Permit Immigration

 Foreign nationals engaged in unauthorized employment may be deported and become inadmissible for future entry into the U.S.

 Applying for a work permit or renewing your current work permit can be complicated.
-Further, failing to obtain government authorization before working can lead to severe and long-lasting consequences.
+Further, failing to obtain government authorization before working can have severe and long-lasting consequences.

 Attorneys from the Law Offices of Christopher Chaney can walk you through the work permit immigration process and help you file your application with the USCIS.